Access to Health Records

 - You can see your records.
 Your doctor can withhold information if it may harm your physical or mental health.

-- You should be able to see a copy of your record within 1 month.
+- From the 25th May 2018 you should be able to see a copy of your record within 1 month.

 - Other people, such as an employer or insurer, can only see your records if you agree.